CAPE MAY RAPTOR BANDING PROJECT, INC.

 Northern Harrier

-The number of NOHA banded, 24, was down from the 27 captured during the 2019 banding season and substantially down from the 10-year average of 76.3 birds banded per banding season, although these numbers are affected by the reduction of banding stations from four to three in 2021.
+The number of northern harriers banded, 27, was down substantially from the 77 captured during the 2018 banding season and substantially down from the 10-year average of 76.3 birds banded per banding season.

 Accipiters